ikomachi226/mysql-heatwave-workshop_jp/Lab2.md

 ![](./images/HW11_ci.png)

 ### **Step 2.2:**
-- Check at the compartment selector on the buttom left corner and verify that you are using the same compartment used to create the VCN.
-To create the compute instance click on the _**Create Instance**_ blue button
+- In the compartment selector on the bottom left corner, select the same compartment where you created the VCN.
+Click on the _**Create Instance**_ blue button to create the compute instance.

 ![](./images/HW12_ci.png)